ni/instrumentstudio-plugin-labview/docs/InstrumentStudio Plug-In SDK Generator Guide.md

 ## Troubleshooting

-If the plug-in doesn't appear in the InstrumentStudio's Edit Layout dialog, ensure the `.gplugindata` file is under the Addons directory of InstrumentStudio.
+If the plug-in doesn't appear in the InstrumentStudio's Edit Layout dialog, ensure the `.gplugindata` file is under the "Addons" directory of InstrumentStudio.
 If there is an error reading this file, InstrumentStudio will display a message box with details about the error.